 Firstly, this is in Oahu, one of the islands in Hawaii.
 Please go to the right island.

 - Personal limits: Be aware of your personal limits.
 The hike is can be dangerous and frightening, especially if it is your first hike.
 Hike with someone.

 - Weather: Know the weather conditions!
 NEVER hike when it is a thunderstorm or rain.
 Check the local weather and conditions.
 Best when it with blue skies with light wind.

 - Research: Cross check real-time information, do your research.
-A day before the hike and on the hike day itself, check Instagram posts and Instagram stories for the latest information about people in the area.
-You can also check Snapchat.
+A day before the hike and on the hike day itself, check Instagram posts and Instagram stories for the latest information about people in the area (search via the location tag).

 - Attire: Base on the weather, you will know if it is too cold for you or not.
 Nonetheless, bring a light windbreaker, just in case the weather changes and you need to keep warm.